EstelleDelouche/TEST/content/authors/admin/_index.md

       Responsibilities include:
       - development of Supervised and Unsupervised Machine Learning algorithms to separate and locate volcanic sources
       - determination of the long-term evolution of water resources at European scale
-  - position: PhD in physics
+  - position: PhD in Geophysics
     company_name: University Grenoble Alpes - ISTerre
     company_url: ''
     company_logo: ''